 - Apply cool tap water for 10-15 minutes or cooling gel before going to bed.

 May be prescribe to improve symptoms of peripheral neuropathy.
-The medications often have unwanted side effects.
-These should be discussed with your GP.
+A discussion with your GP is advisable as these medications often have unwanted side effects.

 - Topical capsaicin cream (0.075%) – applied to affected area 3-4 times/day.
-Symptoms may get worse before relief is achieved.
+Symptoms may get worse initially before getting better.